savil/savil.github.com/_posts/2018-05-08-stanford-bpase-twoeighteen-day-two.md

 layout: post
 ---

-You can find day-one notes [here](/2018/05/02/stanford-bpase-twoeighteen-day-one.html).
+You can find the program for the conference and all slides and videos [here](https://cyber.stanford.edu/bpase18), and day-one notes [here](/2018/05/02/stanford-bpase-twoeighteen-day-one.html).

 Table of Contents
 ----------------